 - Robert-Jan den Haan (University of Twente) will reflect on the application of serious games for river management in the Netherlands and results from a review on social learning outcomes of serious games

 - Sharlene Gomes (TU Delft) will reflect on the application of serious games for capacity building in groundwater management in Bangladesh

 - Bettina Koelle (Red Cross Red Crescent Climate Centre) will reflect on the use of serious games by the Red Cross Red Crescent Climate Centre

 - Ilan Chabay (Institute for Advanced Sustainability Studies) will reflect on the application of serious games for transformative change

-This webinar is organized by the Learning Community – one of the working groups of TIAS.
-The aim is to have closer look at what serious games are, what their potential is and how can be these used to support natural resource use and its up-take across different context.
+This webinar was organized by the Learning Community – one of the working groups of TIAS.
+The aim was to have closer look at what serious games are, what their potential is and how can be these used to support natural resource use and its up-take across different context.

 The webinar recording, presentations and report are now available from our webinar page.